thufschmitt/tix-papers/synthesis.md

 This works makes several technical contributions.
 In particular:

-- the compilation of if constructs into typecases to account for occurrence typing,
+- the compilation of `if-then-else` constructs into typecases to account for occurrence typing,
-- the addition of bidirectional typing to set-theoretic type-systems.
+- an improved definition of bidirectional typing for set-theoretic type-systems.
   In particular, a technique to propagate type informations through the syntactic tree (and in particular through lambdas)
 - an extension of the gradual type-system of @CL17 with records,
-- a new way of typing records with dynamic labels extending the formalism of
+- a new way of typing records with dynamic labels that extends the formalism of
   @Fri04 with static records.

 But besides these technical aspects, the most important contribution of